 Many of our staff are local, from the town of Cobh itself, and have worked at the hotel for many years.
 We will do the utmost to make your stay a truly memorable one.
-Whether you would like to enjoy afternoon tea in the lounges, the company of locals in our bar, or watch the liners dock from the privacy of your own room, we will be on hand to cater for your requirements.
+Whether you would like to enjoy the company of locals in our bar, or watch the liners dock from the privacy of your own room, we will be on hand to cater for your requirements.
 We will be only too delighted and proud to discuss the hotel, town history and other interesting visitor attractions nearby.
 Our aim is for you to enjoy your stay; we want you to come back time and time again

 Cobh, formerly known as Queenstown, is steeped in maritime history.
 It was formerly a Royal Naval port, the main point of embarkation for those who emigrated from Ireland following the great famine, and a port of call for transatlantic liners.
 In fact, it was the final port of call for the Titanic and the nearest port to the stricken Lusitania.